Complex meniscal tears extend in more than one plane, and can in turn create separate flaps of meniscus.

 the prosthesis is always loose and the fracture is inherently unstable

-Cookie bite metastases are characterised by a small focal eccentric lytic external cortex destruction in long tubular bones.
+Cookie bite metastases are characterised by small focal eccentric lytic external cortical destruction in long tubular bones.

 Copper beaten skull, also known as beaten brass skull, refers to the prominence of convolutional markings (gyral impressions on the inner table of the skull) seen throughout the skull vault.